 You have choices when it comes to what type of dental crown you get.
 Your dentist knows your dental history as well as your lifestyle preferences and budget restraints, so he can make the best recommendation.

-Choices for teeth crowns include:
+Options for dental crowns in Queens include:

 - Metal alloys are best used to make back teeth and molars.
 They aren’t as apparent when you smile.
 Metals are stronger and can withstand the chewing pressures on your back teeth.
 The most common metal alloys used to make dental caps for back teeth are platinum, nickel-chromium and gold.